Single-element extensions of matroids over skew tracts: Background

 \end{enumerate} \end{defn}

 The definition of {\bf weak right quasi-Pl\"ucker coordinates} and {\bf strong right quasi-Pl\"ucker coordinates} are obtained by reversing the order of multiplication throughout.

-\begin{thm} \cite{Su20} Let $E$ be a finite set, let $N$ be a matroid and let $T$ be a skew tract.
-There is a natural bijection between the collections of strong (resp. weak) circuit sets $\cC\subseteq T^E$ satisfying all circuit axioms and the collections of maps $[\cdot]: A_N \rightarrow T$ satisfying all strong (resp. weak) quasi-Pl\"ucker axioms. \end{thm}
+\begin{thm} (\cite{Su20}) Let $E$ be a finite set, let $N$ be a matroid and let $T$ be a skew tract.
+There is a natural bijection between the collection of strong (resp. weak) circuit sets $\cC\subseteq T^E$ with $\underline{\cC}$ the circuit set of $N$ satisfying all circuit axioms and the collection of maps $[\cdot]: A_N \rightarrow T$ satisfying all strong (resp. weak) quasi-Pl\"ucker axioms. \end{thm}